Carl-Walters-Portfolio/AI-Enabled-Auto-Correction-of-2000-Words-in-One-Click/README.md

 First make an account on https://openai.com/api/ then create an API key.
 You will need to add thet API key to api.py

 The following pictures demonstrate the app's ability to correct the grammar and spellings of up to 2000 words at a time.

-This image illustrates bad spelling which will be sent to the OpenAI API.
+This image illustrates incorrect spelling which will be sent to the OpenAI API.
 <img width="1064" alt="1, Incorrect spellings and grammar" src="https://user-images.githubusercontent.com/55022840/212969685-5638fcf2-9f40-45df-8cbe-1ddc1470bbbc.png">

 The API has returned the text with corrected grammar and spellings.
 Additionally, it automatically copies the returned text to the clipboard to save having to manually copy the text.